statelyai/xstate/docs/about/glossary.md

 ## Statecharts

-Statecharts are a visual language used to visualize state machines.
-You may have used similar diagrams in the past to design user flows, plan databases or map app architecture.
-Statecharts are another way of using boxes and arrows to represent flows.
-These flows are also executable code you can use to control the logic in your applications.
+Statecharts are a visual language used to express complex state machines in a simpler way.
+You may have used similar diagrams in the past to design user flows, plan data transformations or map app logic.
+Statecharts are another way of using boxes and arrows to represent these kinds of flows.
+These flows are also executable code you can use to control the logic directly in your application code.

 ![basic statechart with an initial state transitioning through an event to another state, then transitioning through another event to a final state.](./basic-statechart.png)